redis/redis-doc/commands/command.md

  - position of last key in argument list
  - step count for locating repeating keys
  - nested @array-reply of ACL categories
- - nested @map-reply of additional information
+ - nested @array-reply of additional information as a map

 The three elements responsible for determining the position of the keys are referred to as (`first-key`, `last-key`, `key-step`)